 The Skydeck offers one of the green screen photos at the bottom of the tower.
-It also has a photographer at the top of the tower at The Ledge, who will take a photo of you standing in one of the glass boxes, with the city far below.
+It also has a photographer at the top of the tower at The Ledge, who will take a photo of you (for purchase) standing in one of the glass boxes, with the city far below.

 360 Chicago also has a professional photographer at the bottom of the tower.
 At the top, you can also get professional photos taken if you choose to do the Tilt.

 Smackdown winner: Draw, because both towers offer similar photo ops.
 (The prices are a little cheaper at 360 Chicago, though.)